mharen/mharen.github.io/blog/2006/2006-09-twizzlers.md

 title: Twizzlers
 ---

-I know you're not supposed to get into Heaven just by merit, but whoever invented <a href="http://www.hersheys.com/products/details/twizzlers.asp">Twizzlers</a> should get a free pass...If people are going to be somewhere for eternity, they're going to want him or her around.
+I know you're not supposed to get into Heaven just by merit, but whoever invented [Twizzlers](http://www.hersheys.com/products/details/twizzlers.asp) should get a free pass...If people are going to be somewhere for eternity, they're going to want him or her around.